trixi-framework/libtrixi/CONTRIBUTING.md

 # Contributing

-libtrixi is an open-source project and we are very happy to accept contributions from the community.
+Libtrixi is an open-source project and we are very happy to accept contributions from the community.
 Please feel free to open issues or submit patches (preferably as pull requests) any time.
 For planned larger contributions, it is often beneficial to get in contact with one of the principal developers ([Benedict Geihe](https://www.mi.uni-koeln.de/NumSim/) or [Michael Schlottke-Lakemper](https://lakemper.eu)).

-libtrixi and its contributions are licensed under the MIT license (see [LICENSE.md](LICENSE.md)).
+Libtrixi and its contributions are licensed under the MIT license (see [LICENSE.md](LICENSE.md)).
 As a contributor, you certify that all your contributions are in conformance with the *Developer Certificate of Origin (Version 1.1)*, which is reproduced below.